-Failover and Data Recovery in the Search Service
+Failover and data recovery in Search Service

-In the case of a failure, your ingress replicator(s) or search service nodes may be unreachable.
+In the case of a failure, your ingress replicators or search service nodes may be unreachable.
 This topic describes what happens during an outage.

-Note: To avoid non-recoverable disk failures, Jive Software recommends that you configure the ingress replicator journals and search service indexes so that they are written to durable storage.
-For each ingress replicator, allocate at least 20GB for journal storage.
-For each search service, allocate at least 50GB for index storage.
+Note: To avoid non-recoverable disk failures, we recommend that you configure the ingress replicator journals and search service indexes so that they are written to durable storage.
+For each ingress replicator, allocate at least 20 GB for journal storage.
+For each search service, allocate at least 50 GB for index storage.
 Monitor these storage volumes for remaining capacity, maintaining 25% free capacity.

-In the case of a failure of any given node in your HA search configuration, here's what happens:
+In the case of a failure of any given node in your HA search configuration, here is an overview of what happens.